 The majority of people dread having their teeth cleaned.
 They don’t like the strange noises, the occasional discomfort felt in their jaws, the prodding by sharp objects, so it is easy to figure out why they are apprehensive.
 For the most part, having your teeth cleaned is painless and straightforward.

-If you know what is going to happen during the entire process, it may help ease the stress you are having and let you enjoy the tasty minty-fresh results.
+If you know what is going to happen during the entire process of dental cleanings in Houston, TX, it may help ease the stress you are having and let you enjoy the tasty minty-fresh results.

-You will find that most teeth cleanings are done by a dental hygienist.
+You will find that most dental cleanings in Houston, TX are done by a dental hygienist.
 Before they start to clean your teeth, they begin by doing a physical examination of your entire oral cavity.

 Your dental hygienist will use a small mirror to look at your gums and teeth to check for inflamed gums (gingivitis) or other possible concerns she might note.